 - More washable than flat sheens

 Flat Paint: Flat finishes are interior paints with a matte appearance.
 This type of finish is most suitable for interior walls and ones that have a number of flaws/cracks.
 Flats hide problem areas very well and it’s easy to do touch-ups as they aren’t very noticeable.
-I you want to freshen up a closet or two, a coat of flat is a quick fix.
+I you want to paint a closet or two, a coat of flat is a quick fix.
 Since this finish doesn’t reflect light, it’s often chose for ceilings when you don’t want a blinding glare or want to hide minor defects.
 Flats are also good for formal living spaces, dining rooms and master beds.
 Colour consultants prefer this finish as it better at reflecting the true colour of the paint.
 The one drawback is that they aren’t very easily cleaned.
 You may end up damaging the finish if you scrub too hard.
 Some cheap flats tend to be chalky and are unable to resist dirt.

 In recent years, Ecopainting has used some top line washable flat paints in the market.
 For example, Benjamin Moore’s Aura Bath and Spa can even be used in bathrooms.